pulseenergy/chef-style-guide/README.md

     When creating a new cookbook, move quickly to create a 1.0 version.
 You should definitely not spend more than a week creating 0.x.x releases.
 Cookbooks rapidly become dependent on each other, so you should acknowledge that you have a public interface by issuing a 1.0 release.

+- Prefer using optimistic version constraints in your cookbook dependencies rather than [pessimistic version constraints](https://stackoverflow.com/questions/4292905/what-is-the-difference-between-and-when-specifying-rubygem-in-gemfile) especially in community cookbooks.

+    A single pessimistic version constraint in a deep transitive dependency is enough to block usage of new cookbooks that are, in many cases, perfectly safe to use.
+It's common practice in the Chef community to bump the major version of a cookbook when dropping support for old versions of chef-client, but otherwise keep the API mostly intact.

+    Use an optimistic version constraint (like `>= 1.4.0`) if you require particular functionality that is somewhat recent.
+Use a blocking version constraint (like `<= 3.0.0`) if you depend on a cookbook but are not yet compatible with recent versions.
+Only use pessimistic constraints (like `~> 1.0`) on dependencies in cookbooks that are private and not likely to have other cookbooks depend on them.

 - Never *ever* decrement the version of a cookbook.
 Failure to adhere is a violation of [Rule #2 in SemVer 2.0](http://semver.org/#spec-item-2).

     Chef-client will always use the highest-numbered cookbook that is available after considering all constraints.
 If Chef Server knows about a cookbook with a higher number than the one you just uploaded, then your code is not going to get run.
 Do not add a version constraint in your test environment to work around this; it will definitely bite you later on.